David-Edoh/Deloyment-of-vagrant-Ubuntu-cluster-with-LAMP-stack/README.md

 ### 7. PHP Functionality Validation

 A PHP test file is created and moved to the Apache web server directory on both VMs.
 The script provides URLs to validate PHP functionality on both VMs.

+### 8. Nginx Load Balancer

+Nginx is installed and configured as a load balancer directing traffic to the master and slave nodes in a round-robin fashion.

 ## Error Handling